 The County Engineering Department, under current County code, utilizes a map of primary and secondary sewer planning areas in planning and decision making.
 As part of this Comprehensive Plan process, the Engineering Department is pursuing a new approach to wastewater planning and has divided the County into Planning Tiers.
-The following text describes the tiers, and a static map showing the locations of these tiers is figure 7.3-2.
-The official map can be found on the County's website at https://maps.sussexcountyde.gov/OnlineMap/Map.html.
+The following text describes the tiers, and a map showing the locations of these tiers is available at the County Engineering Office.
 The County will submit this tier map to the Delaware Public Service Commission and work to amend Chapter 110 of County Code to reflect the new sewer service tier system following adoption of this Comprehensive Plan.